195 Total complaints

 12 Injury reports

-Quick answer: The 2020 Hyundai Santa Fe has 188 consumer-submitted complaints in our database.
-The most common complaint categories are engine, unknown or other, visibility.
+Quick answer: The 2020 Hyundai Santa Fe has 195 consumer-submitted complaints in our database.
+The most common complaint categories are engine, unknown or other, electrical system.
 Enriched records show 13 crash reports, 7 fire reports, and 12 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.